What Are The Best Shoes For Plantar Fasciitis?

-Many people when they first begin to have that excruciating morning foot or heel pain will do a quick google search and read a few articles.
-You will find hundreds of resources and suggestions for the “best shoes for plantar fasciitis. .
+Many people when they first begin to have that excruciating morning foot or heel pain will rely on suggestions from the internet for the "best shoes for plantar fasciitis".

-The most common suggestions are for brands like Hokas, New Balance, Brooks, Birkenstocks, and Oofos.
+The most common suggestions are brands such as Hokas, New Balance, Brooks, Asics, Birkenstocks, and Oofos.

-However, all of those brands have damaging features that could be keeping you from resolving your foot pain.
+Unfortunately, all of these brands have damaging features that could be keeping you from resolving your foot pain.

 What Makes A Healthy Shoe?